Innovative Enhancements

 Preimplantation Genetic Testing for Aneuploidy (PGT-A) or for Monogenic disorders (PGT-M) refers to procedures where embryos obtained through an IVF cycle are evaluated for genetic disorders prior to implantation.

 PGT-A (formerly known as PGS, Preimplantation Genetic Screening) is used to identify embryos that may be affected by chromosomal abnormalities.
-PGT-A increases your chances of pregnancy and delivering a healthy baby while it decreases your likelihood to miscarry.
+PGT-A increases your chances of pregnancy and delivering a healthy baby per embryo transfer while it decreases your likelihood to miscarry.
 PGT-A also enables confident single embryo transfer, avoiding health complications associated with twin or triplet pregnancies.
-An additional benefit of PGT-A is that it can reduce the number of IVF cycles you require to achieve pregnancy, potentially reducing the time and costs of extra cycles.
+An additional benefit of PGT-A is that it can reduce the number of embryo transfers you require to achieve pregnancy, potentially reducing the time and costs of extra cycles.

 By analyzing DNA from each embryo, unaffected embryos can be preferentially selected for transfer.
 This test is indicated for those at risk of passing on a single gene disorder such as cystic fibrosis, fragile X syndrome, muscular dystrophy, Huntington disease, and many others.